 In Illinois, punitive damages have also been awarded in cases where an insurer is found to have acted in bad faith in dealing with the resolution of valid claims presented by an insured.
 Insurance companies have a duty to act in good faith, which requires them to give as much consideration to the policyholder’s interests as is given to their own interests.
 Consequently, denying coverage or failing to settle, coupled with an unequal balancing of interests, can provide grounds for the recovery of punitive damages based upon bad faith.

 Apart from the defendant’s conduct, there are many other factors to take into consideration when it comes to punitive damage awards.
 First, an award for punitive damages must accompany an award for compensatory damages.
 In other words, the plaintiff must be entitled to actual damages in order to recover punitive damages.
-Second, punitive damages may not be awarded in legal and medical malpractice actions; claims against the government; and in most wrongful death actions.
+Second, punitive damages may not be awarded in legal actions; claims against the government; and in most wrongful death actions.
 Third, collecting punitive damages where the defendant is a private party (i.e. drunk driver) can present challenges, because most insurance policies limit coverage to compensatory damages, therefore leaving the defendant personally responsible for the payment of punitive damages.
 For this reason, punitive damage requests are typically better-suited for claims against defendants that have the financial ability to pay (i.e. product liability directed against a manufacturer; bad faith claims directed at an insurance company).

 Properly evaluating a victim’s entitlement to punitive damages requires a case-specific analysis and thorough understanding of Illinois law.
 Claims requesting an award for punitive damage involve different procedures and standards of law, and can be difficult to obtain.
 Consequently, assessing your case is just one component—obtaining punitive damages requires the skill and expertise of an experienced trial attorney.